swiftlang/swift-evolution/proposals/0113-rounding-functions-on-floatingpoint.md

 /// Describes a rule for rounding a floating-point number. public enum FloatingPointRoundingRule {

     /// The result is the closest allowed value; if two values are equally close,
     /// the one with greater magnitude is chosen.
 Also known as "schoolbook
     /// rounding".
     case toNearestOrAwayFromZero

     /// The result is the closest allowed value; if two values are equally close,
     /// the even one is chosen.
 Also known as "bankers rounding". case toNearestOrEven

     /// The result is the closest allowed value that is greater than or equal
     /// to the source.
     case up

     /// The result is the closest allowed value that is less than or equal to
     /// the source.
     case down

     /// The result is the closest allowed value whose magnitude is less than or
     /// equal to that of the source. case towardZero

     /// The result is the closest allowed value whose magnitude is greater than
     /// or equal to that of the source. case awayFromZero
 }

 protocol FloatingPoint {
     ...

-    /// Returns a rounded representation of `self`, according to the specified rounding rule. func rounded(_ rule: RoundingRule = toNearestOrAwayFromZero) -> Self
+    /// Returns a rounded representation of `self`, according to the specified rounding rule. func rounded(_ rule: FloatingPointRoundingRule) -> Self

     /// Mutating form of `rounded`
-    mutating func round(_ rule: RoundingRule = toNearestOrAwayFromZero) }
+    mutating func round(_ rule: FloatingPointRoundingRule) }

+extension FloatingPoint {
+    ...
+    /// Returns `self` rounded to the closest integral value.
+If `self` is
+    /// exactly halfway between two integers (e.g. 1.5), the integral value
+    /// with greater magnitude (2.0 in this example) is returned. public func rounded() -> Self {
+        return rounded(.toNearestOrAwayFromZero)
+    }

+    /// Rounds `self` to the closest integral value.
+If `self` is exactly
+    /// halfway between two integers (e.g. 1.5), the integral value with
+    /// greater magnitude is selected.
+    public mutating func round() {
+      round(.toNearestOrAwayFromZero)
+    }
+}
 ```